 Can I request my preferences for a counsellor?

-Yes you can request what you prefer in a counsellor (i.e., age or gender of counsellor); however please be aware that although we would like to accommodate your preferences, sometimes we are unable to based on availability.
+Yes, you can request what you prefer in a counsellor (i.e., age or gender of a counsellor); however please be aware that although we would like to accommodate your preferences, sometimes we are unable to based on availability.
 We will try the best we can!

 What if I feel like my counsellor and I are not a good fit?